airbr/golang-hugo-blog/content/urls/index.md

 ---
-title: The web's core power is the hyperlink
+title: The Web's core power is the hyperlink
 date: 2024-11-27 12:00:00
 tags:
    - web